Miniature Castle Cakes Recipe

 - 6 small ice cream sugar cones

 - 1. Prepare cake mix according to package directions.
-Pour batter into a greased 11-in. x 7-in. baking pan and six greased muffin cups.
+Pour batter into a greased 11x7-in. baking pan and six greased muffin cups.
 Bake at 350° for 20-30 minutes for cake and 15-18 minutes for cupcakes or until a toothpick comes out clean.
 Cool cupcakes for 5 minutes and cake for 10 minutes before removing from pans to wire racks.

 - 2. Cut the cake into six square pieces; place on serving plates.
-Frost cake top and sides.
+Frost tops and sides of cakes.
 Position a cupcake on top of each; frost cupcakes.

-- 3. For drawbridge, divide each candy bar into four three-piece sections.
+- 3. For drawbridges, divide each candy bar into four three-piece sections.
 Center one section on one side of each cake; gently press into cake.
-Divide the two remaining chocolate sections into three pieces; place one piece above each drawbridge for door.
+Divide the two remaining chocolate sections into three pieces; place one above each drawbridge for door.
 Cut three nonpareil candies in half; arrange a half circle above each door.
 Press pretzels into cake on each side of bridge.

 - 4. In a resealable plastic bag, shake coconut and food coloring until coconut is evenly colored.
 Sprinkle around bases of castles to represent water in the moat.
 Cut each stick of gum in half widthwise; cut one end to form a flag.
 Trim sugar cone tips; dot with frosting, and attach flags to frosted cone tips.

-- 5. Place a nonpareil candy on two sides of each cupcake for windows.
+- 5. Place three nonpareil candies on each cupcake for windows.
 Frost backs of remaining candies; place one on the front of each cone.
+Attach sprinkles to cones.
 Position cones on cupcakes.
 Yield: 6 cakes.

 © 2017 RDA Enthusiast Brands, LLC